locationtech/geomesa/docs/user/jobs.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 GeoMesa is constantly improving our indexing.
-We strive to maintain backwards comaptiblity, but old data can't always take advantage of the improvements we make.
+We strive to maintain backwards compatibility, but old data can't always take advantage of the improvements we make.
 However, old data can be updated through the SchemaCopyJob.
 This will copy it to a new table (or feature name), rewriting all the data using the latest codebase.
 Once the data is